 The students are familiar with basic theories, methods and results from the respective subfield of psychology and gain an overview of the central questions and the subject area of the different psychological fields.
-In addition to the importance for their research-related competencies, they also learn about references to application-remax.
-15 places.
-Should the number of applications exceed the number of available places, places will be allocated by lot.
+In addition to the importance for their research-related competencies, they also learn about references to application-related issues.